Crypto-TII/pqc-engineering-ssec-23/README.md

 ## 7. How to download our public Docker container?

 For the convenience of our readers and any scientist that would like to replicate our results, we provide a publicly available Docker container, with all the system requirements pre-installed.
 This provides a self-contained environment where our artifact runs out-of-the-box.

+As supplementary material, a detailed walkthrough of the steps in this section is available in our YouTube video: [Modulo 7: How to Download our publicly available Docker Container?](https://www.youtube.com/watch?v=TQrU4osynUg&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=9).

 To download our Docker container, simply execute the command below
 ```bash